-The measurements show that with the blocking filter the background is reduced in J and H bands by factors 3 to 4.
-They also show that at 1300nm, for the slits with blocking filter the background is sky limited.
+The measurements (see above table) show that with the blocking filter the background is reduced in J and H bands by factors 3 to 4.
+They also show that at 1300nm, for the slits with blocking filter the background would be sky limited (not taking into account the RON).
+For more complete information, see next pages the figures and explanations.